azamuktam/aws-saa-c03-guides/topic-guides/37-GapFill-Services.md

 > **"Users need to access a Windows application without installing it locally."**
 > → **AWS AppStream 2.0**

+> "A company uses Kubernetes and wants to use Prometheus and PromQL for monitoring without managing the Prometheus infrastructure."

+> → **Amazon Managed Service for Prometheus**
 ---

 # Pocket card